html-screen-capture-js/html-screen-capture-js/README.md

 #### options
 An optional object-type parameter with key-value pairs.
 You can change any default option value by defining a similarly named property on this object.
 If not specified (falsey), or specified but defining only some of the properties - default values are used for all non-defined properties.

+##### rulesToAddToDocStyle

+- Type: Array of strings
+- Default: [ ] //an empty array
+- CSS rules to add to the newly created HTML document.

 ##### tagsOfIgnoredDocHeadElements

 - Type: Array of strings